lvshuiyiqing/instcov-1/README.md

 ## Using the scripts

-Alternatively, you can use the wrapper scripts shipped with this package. [[ You need to customize the directories in the scripts before using them. ]] The descriptions for the scripts are as follows:
+Alternatively, you can use the wrapper scripts shipped with this package. **You need to customize the directories in script `instcov_env` before using them.**
+The descriptions for the scripts are as follows:

 * `prep.sh`: the preprocessor wrapper, it preprocesses the given files, including the InstCov runtime header, and dumps `<file>.<extension>` to